isovector/draconian-results/pho.md

 Funerals conducted by a religious body may be held outdoors (including in open-sided tents and under overhead coverings).
-Before, during and after the funeral service, people must not gather or socially engage.
+Before, during and after the funeral service, people must not gather or socially engage.\

--   Up to 50 people may attend, plus 2 extra people to make sure rules are followed
+-   Up to 50 people may attend, plus 4 extra people to make sure rules are followed

 ------------------------------------------------------------------------